 Walking in the footsteps of the Righteous in Warsaw

-Where did Jews hide during the war?
+Where did Jews hide in Warsaw during the War?
 How many hideouts have been preserved until today?
 Perhaps you pass them by on a daily basis?
-You can visit these locations virtually at home, or while on a walk in the city.
+Take your students on an educational walk around the city.

 Schools with the name of Righteous